yashcrest/DSA/README.md

 # Leetcode-JS-Pratice
-This repo is to track my progess on solving leetcode JS problems.
+This repo is dedicated to solving leetcode problems.